Petru Gherghel: Administrator

-On 21 February 1978, Pope Paul VI named him apostolic administrator, with his installation taking place on 4 April.
+By early 1978, Ceaușescu was mending relations with the Holy See, resulting in a "tacit agreement" whereby the Diocese could be granted its own apostolic administrators.
+On 21 February, Pope Paul VI named Gherghel to that position, with his installation taking place on 4 April.
 During the following twelve years, a number of churches were built and parishes opened in the diocese, as well as a new seminary building; nearly 150 priests were ordained, with some of them being sent abroad to study.
-On 14 March 1990, Pope John Paul II raised Gherghel to the rank of bishop, with his consecration taking place on May 1 at the seminary, officiated by Archbishop Angelo Sodano, a representative of the Pope.
-In December 2000, he was awarded the National Order of Faithful Service, Officer rank.
+The mandate also generated controversy, since Gherghel's beliefs on the Csángó issue seemingly agreed with Ceaușescu's national-communism.
+As noted by scholar Sayfo Omar, Gherghel "consistently swept aside every initiative that tried to secure the use of the Hungarian language in the church."